os-climate/ITR/docs/DataTemplateRequirements.rst

 11. Run the notebook with a fresh kernel by pressing the `>>` button.
 Accept the option to Restart Kernel and clear all previous variables.

 The brackets listed near the top left corner of each executable cell will change from `[ ]` (before running the notebook) to `[*]` while the cell's computation is pending, to a number (such as `[5]` for the 5th cell) when computation is complete.
 If everything is working, you will see text output, graphical output, and a newly created `data_dump.xlsx` file representing the input porfolio, enhanced with temperature score data.

+**Loading your own data**
+1. Place your portfolio data file under the subdirectory named 'data' (found under the 'examples' directory).
+2. Start your notebook: `jupyter-lab`
+3. Open the file `quick_template_score_calc.ipynb`
+4. Scroll down to the section 'Download/load the sample template data'
+5. Change the filename to your filename in the line: for filename in ['data/<your_filename.xlsx>',
+6. Change the filename to your filename in line: template_data_path = "data/<your_filename.xlsx>"
+7. Run the notebook with a fresh kernel by pressing the `>>` button.
+Accept the option to Restart Kernel and clear all previous variables.

+**Running the ITR Notebook Post Install**
+1. Open GitHub Desktop
+2. Open the Anaconda PowerShell
+3. Set GITHUB_TOKEN to your GitHub access token (windows `$Env:GITHUB_TOKEN = "your_github_token"`) (OSX/Linux: `export GITHUB_TOKEN=your_github_token`)
+4. Activate the ITR environment by typing the following command: `conda activate itr_env`
+5. Navigate to the 'examples' subdirectory under your GitHub ITR directory
+6. Start your notebook: `jupyter-lab`
+7. Open the file `quick_template_score_calc.ipynb`
+8. Run the notebook with a fresh kernel by pressing the `>>` button.
+Accept the option to Restart Kernel and clear all previous variables.